mrVectorz/snips/ovn-breakdown.md

 - OpenVswitch

 Diagram of the OVN architecture taken from the man page.
-CMS explained bellow, and HV is hypervisor (in our case we can refer to it as worker).
+CMS explained below, and HV is hypervisor (in our case we can refer to it as a worker).

 ```
                                          CMS